Skip to Content

 Bake in preheated 375 °F oven for about 8 minutes.

-Remove the cookies from the oven and carefully, but immediately press a mini peanut buttercup into each baked cookie ball.
+Remove the cookies from the oven carefully, but immediately press a mini peanut buttercup into each baked cookie ball.

 *Note the pan is very hot so be careful!